maiska/qubes-doc.rtd/user/advanced-topics/rpc-policy.rst

 e.g. ``qvm-copy-to-vm other_work_vm some_file`` the policy mechanism
 looks for a row matching ``source_work_vm other_work_vm PERMISSION``.
-In this case, assuming both VMs have the ``work`` tag, the second row would match, and the operation would be ``allow``ed without any prompts.
+In this case, assuming both VMs have the ``work`` tag, the second row would match, and the operation would be ``allow``-ed without any prompts.
 When an operation is initiated without a specific target, e.g. ``qvm-copy some_file``, the policy mechanism looks for a row matching ``source_work_vm @default PERMISSION``.
 In this case, the first row indicates that the user should be prompted for the destination.
 The